How one Pathstream student pivoted her career from customer service to pursue her passion for Salesforce

 With this newfound excitement, Lauren dug in as deep as she could.
 As she moved through the Pathstream Salesforce program, she also explored Trailhead and the Trailblazer community and started taking on Salesforce administration projects at her job at the time.
-She also started networking with more Salesforce administrators and began to meet several people who were looking for her specific skillset: a marriage of customer service know-how and technical Salesforce administration skills.
+She also started networking with more Salesforce administrators.
+She met several people looking for her specific skillset: a marriage of customer service know-how and technical Salesforce administration skills.

 I had that human element of having worked with people before and also had that customer service background which was awesome, because that’s not always part of the package with tech jobs.

-After completing Pathstream’s Salesforce program, Lauren realized that she wanted to go deeper with Salesforce in her next role than what her job and company at the time could offer.
-So, she focused on using Pathstream’s Career Services to make the pivot from more customer-facing work to establishing a dedicated career path in Salesforce administration.
+After completing Pathstream’s Salesforce program, Lauren realized she wanted to go deeper with Salesforce in her next role than what her job and company could offer.
+So, she focused on using Pathstream’s Career Services to pivot from more customer-facing work to establishing a dedicated career path in Salesforce administration.
 She worked with a career coach at Pathstream to set career search goals, revamp her resume, craft a job search timeline, and get connected to various recruiters.
 She even built her own spreadsheet CRM using her new Salesforce skills to track job leads and opportunities.

-Within months, Lauren was able to find a role at a larger organization with much more complex and exciting Salesforce instances where she can continue to learn and grow her Salesforce knowledge.
-Previously, she worked with a much smaller organization, supporting only 7 to 10 people at a time with just one simple Salesforce instance.
-Now, in her new role as a senior administrative project coordinator, she uses her dual skill set in both customer service and Salesforce to provide support for her new company’s strategic initiatives.
+Within months, Lauren found a role at a larger organization with much more complex and exciting Salesforce instances where she could continue to learn and grow her Salesforce knowledge.
+Previously, she worked with a much smaller organization, supporting only 7 to 10 people simultaneously with just one simple Salesforce instance.
+Now, in her new role as a senior administrative project coordinator, she uses her dual skill set in customer service and Salesforce to support her new company’s strategic initiatives.